 - SQL level error check.
 A full series of range and missing data check are also implemented as part of the SQL level data check.
 These are designed to identify data problems that not corrected or identified in previous stages of the data processing procedure.

 - Statistical data set error checking.
 Each day data from the SQL data bank are converted into a statistical package readable format where they then undergo extensive checking.
 Data (for example, treatment and adverse reaction data) are decoded and converted to usual clinical variables.
 Indexes such as SF-36 and HAQ scores are similarly computed.
 Each variable is then examined individually of the presence of range errors, outliers, and improper distributions among categorical data.
 Comprehensive logic checks that include comparisons between visits are performed.
 Formal reports are generated.
 The data bank is only ready for use if all of the checks are passed.

 Other data resources

-The NDB has laboratory facilities for the processing of specimens, and maintain two –80 degree freezers for the storage of blood and serum specimens.
+The NDB, in conjunction with the University of Nebraska Medical Center (UNMC), has laboratory facilities for the processing of specimens, and freezers for the storage of blood and serum specimens.
 These specimens are linked to the SQL database for easy identification and retrieval.